NavaraCloudServices/github-copilot-groundschool/exercisefiles/csharp/README.md

 ## Exercise 1: Introduction

+>The goal of this exercise is to get acquainted with the project files, run the server and its tests.
+After this we will start exploring GitHub Copilot features.

 - Inside `MinimalAPI\Program.cs` add a new Hello World endpoint at `/` that returns a `Hello World!` string.
 You can test the Copilot inline feature by pressing `ctrl + i`.
 Then write in the text box the desired behaviour.
 - Run `dotnet test`
 - If test pass you should see something like this: